gatsbyjs/gatsby/README.md

 web technologies.

 Build sites like it's 1995.
-Files are translated into HTML pages at the same position within the filesystem.
+Files are translated into HTML pages at the same position within the file system.
 Add a markdown file at `/docs/index.md` and it'll be converted to `/docs/index.html`.

 Supports Markdown, HTML, and React.js components out of the box.
 Easy to add support for additional files types.

-Leverages [React Router's "nested component hierarchy"](http://rackt.github.io/react-router/#Router Overview) to make templating incredibly intuative.
+Leverages [React Router's "nested component hierarchy"](http://rackt.github.io/react-router/#Router Overview) to make templating incredibly intuitive.

 ## Goals
-* Make React.js component model and ecosystem available for building static sites
 * No-reload page transitions
-* Intuative directory-based URLs.
-The URL of a page is derived from its spot on the file system.
 * Hot reload editing.
 Tweak your pages, templates, and styles and see changes in real time.
+* Make React.js component model and ecosystem available for building static sites
+* Intuitive directory-based URLs.
+The URL of a page is derived from its spot on the file system.
 * Support "Starters" — install starter sites directly from Github.
 Use open sourced starters or build your own.